 Accenture is a big firm.
 As well as management consultancy, they also provide IT consultancy and outsourcing services for business support operations.

-The management consultancy part of the business is divided into 3 parts: Strategy, Digital, and Operations.
-Its Strategy arm is the element that competes against top consulting firms such as Bain, BCG, and McKinsey.
+The management consultancy part of the business is divided into 3 parts: Accenture Strategy, Digital, and Operations.
+Accenture Strategy is the arm of the company that competes against top consulting firms such as Bain, BCG, and McKinsey.

 How Is the Accenture Potentia Interview Different from a Regular Case Interview?